TREK TO LAMBERT CENTRE

 This exciting 12 day trip includes return air-fares from Brisbane, a luxury 4WD Tour Coach with a driver/guide and camp cook.
 Many included attractions, as well as all breakfasts and dinners and most lunches.
 Some camping and some motels/cabins.

 The Lambert Centre was created by the Royal Geographical Society of Queensland, as a Geographical Icon, to commemorate the Bicentenary of Australia in 1988.
 The monument is a flagpole modelled on parliament house in Canberra.
 The commemorative plaque will be replaced during this trek.

 Along the way we will visit a number of significant sites in the 'centre', including the West MacDonald Ranges, Uluru & Kata-Tjuta National Parks, Coober Pedy and William Creek and finally Roxby Downs, Woomera and Port Augusta, before departing home from Adelaide.

 There is a limit of 20 people.
 The cost is not finalised but is not expected to exceed $4500 per person twin share, with single supplement of $575.
-An initial deposit of $350 is required to confirm your registration ASAP.
-Further progress payments of $500 is required by 9/3/2020 and the final balance by 9/7/2020.
+An initial non-refundable deposit of $850 is required to confirm your registration by the 30th of March and the final balance by 9/7/2020.